Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

 Marsden Hartley was a ground-breaking modernist, ostracized from the art world at the height of his career.
 Today he remains sidelined as a regionalist painter but his work deserves a second look.

-Hartley was born in Lewiston, Maine, on January 4, 1877.
+Marsden Hartley was born in Lewiston, Maine, on January 4, 1877.
 His parents were English immigrants who worked in a textile mill.
 Growing up in a boarding house, Hartley was one of seven children and the only son to survive to adulthood.
-At 15 Hartley left school to work in a shoe factory before moving to live with family in Cleveland.
+At 15 he left school to work in a shoe factory before moving to live with family in Cleveland.

 He began taking lessons with the painter John Semon, then enrolled at the Cleveland School of Art, where he won a scholarship to study in New York.
 At the same time, Hartley was introduced to Transcendentalism through the writing of Ralph Waldo Emerson, which deeply transformed his artistic ambitions.

 In 1899 Hartley moved to New York.
 He studied with William Merritt Chase, befriended Albert Pinkham Ryder, and was noticed by Alfred Stieglitz.
 By 1909 he had his first solo show at Stieglitz’s 291 gallery.
 Living in New York introduced Hartley to European Modernism through the works of Kandinsky and Cézanne, who would become some of Hartley’s primary influences.
 Hartley returned to Maine each summer.
 The landscape, colors, and people of Maine remained elemental to Hartley’s visual vocabulary as he matured artistically.